jeff-follestad/codeQuiz/README.md

 ```
 GIVEN I am taking a code quiz
-WHEN I click the start button
-THEN a timer starts and I am presented with a question

 WHEN I answer a question
 THEN I am presented with another question
 WHEN I answer a question incorrectly